tillitis/dev-tillitis/hugo/content/tools/_index.md

 ### Running a TKey Device Application

-You can use `tkey-runapp` from [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps) to load a device application onto the TKey.
+You can use `tkey-runapp` from the [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps) repository to load a device application onto the TKey.

 ```
 $ tkey-runapp apps/blink/app.bin